l294265421/my-alpaca/README.md

 # my-alpaca
 Reproduce alpaca.
-Try the trained model [here](https://837f206562b1a66abe.gradio.live/).
-A case:
+A case of the trained model:
 ![](./figures/chat.png)

 ## Relate Repositories